-1 INDICATIONS AND USAGE
+- DOSAGE AND ADMINISTRATION - Administration of two doses of SUTAB (24 tablets) are required for a complete preparation for colonoscopy. - SUTAB is supplied as two bottles each containing 12 tablets.
+Twelve (12) tablets are equivalent to one dose.
+Each SUTAB bottle contains a desiccant.
+Remove and discard the desiccant from both bottles of SUTAB the

-SUTAB is indicated for the cleansing of the colon as a preparation for colonoscopy in adults.
+Correct fluid and electrolyte abnormalities before treatment with SUTAB [see Warnings and Precautions (5.1)]

-2 DOSAGE AND ADMINISTRATION
+- Must consume water with each dose of SUTAB and an additional 32 ounces of water must be consumed after each dose [see Dosage and Administration (2.2) and Warnings and Precautions (5.1)] - Consume a low residue breakfast on the day before colonoscopy, followed by clear liquids up to 2 hours prior to colonoscopy Do not drink milk or eat or drink anything colored red or purple. - Do not drink alcohol.

-2.1 Preparation and Administration Instructions
+yogurt, grits, coffee, tea

-- Correct fluid and electrolyte abnormalities before treatment with SUTAB [see Warnings and Precautions (5.1)] - Administration of two doses of SUTAB (24 tablets) are required for a complete preparation for colonoscopy.
-Twelve (12) tablets are equivalent to one dose. - Water must be consumed with each dose of SUTAB and additional water must be consumed after each dose. - Consume a low residue breakfast on the day before colonoscopy, followed by clear liquids up to 2 hours prior to colonoscopy. - Do not drink milk or eat or drink anything colored red or purple. - Do not drink alcohol. - Do not take other laxatives while taking SUTAB. - Do not take oral medications within 1 hour of starting each dose of SUTAB - If taking tetracycline or fluoroquinolone antibiotics, iron, digoxin, chlorpromazine, or penicillamine, take these medications at least 2 hours before and not less than 6 hours after administration of each dose of SUTAB. - Stop consumption of all fluids at least 2 hours prior to the colonoscopy.
+- Do not take other laxatives while taking SUTAB.
+Administer oral medications at least 1 hour before starting each dose of SUTAB. - If taking tetracycline or fluoroquinolone antibiotics, iron, digoxin, chlorpromazine, or penicillamine, take these medications at least 2 hours before and not less than 6 hours after administration of each dose of SUTAB.

-2.2 Split-Dose (2-Day) Regimen
+evening prior to the colonoscopy [see Dosage and Administration (2.2)].

-The recommended Split-Dose regimen for adults consists of two doses of SUTAB: the first dose during the evening prior to colonoscopy and the second dose the next day, during the morning of the colonoscopy.
-Instruct patients:
+- Stop consumption of all fluids at least 2 hours prior to the colonoscopy.
+2.2 Recommended Split-Dose (2-Day) Dosage Regimen - The recommended Split-Dose (2-day) dosage regimen for adults consists of two doses of SUTAB: the first dose during the evening prior to colonoscopy and the second dose the next day, during the morning of the colonoscopy.